tristaneason/grizzlytargets/wp-content/plugins/residential-address-detection/readme.txt

 **Requirements**

-* WooCommerce 4.0 or newer.
+* WooCommerce 5.0 or newer.
 * A license from Eniture Technology.

 == Changelog ==

+= 2.2.3 =
+* Compatibility with GlobalTranz.

+= 2.2.2 =
+* Update: Compatibility with PHP version 8.0
+* Update: Compatibility with WordPress version 5.8

+= 2.2.1 =
+* Update: Added compatibility with plugin DAY&ROSS.

 = 2.1.1 =
 * Compatibility with Freigtview v2 plugin